nens/threedi-docs/source/d_qgis_plugin.rst

 **Multiple simulations** (becomes available when using either breaches or precipitation) To define multiple simulations with rainfall or breaches.
 Useful when simulating multiple events on the same model.

-Then you can choose between a design rain, constant rain or a custom rainfall event.
+Then you can choose between design rain, constant rain or a custom rainfall event.
 For all events an off set can be defined.
 The offset is the duration between start simulation and the start of the rainfall event.

 .. figure:: image/d_qgisplugin_apiclient_rain_custom.png
     :alt: Choose custom rain

-When choosing a custom rain, the csv format is minutes, rainfall in mm for that timestep
+When choosing a custom rain, the csv format is minutes, rainfall in mm for that timestep.

 .. figure:: image/d_qgisplugin_apiclient_csv_format.png
     :alt: Example CSV